Updated: Jun 6

 - For the Northern Lights, you can choose just green, or a few colours.
 I used green, blue, violet & red (all listed below).

 14. Plastic sheet to protect work surface area.
 Put all items on top of plastic sheet.
 I like to cover the whole table surface in the plastic, and the floor near me.
 Then I also add parchment paper over that in the area where I'm working, and mixing (resin peels off once cured).
 (Heavy Duty plastic sheets work best for Resin jobs.
-Cured resin will peel off it easily.
-Available at ArtWorks (one type of heavy duty sheet is often in stock in our store for convenience), hardware stores, paint stores, dollar stores, etc).
+Cured resin will peel off it easily. one type of heavy duty sheet is available at hardware stores, paint stores, dollar stores, etc).

 16. Level – Always use a level to check that your substrate (wood panel/canvas) is level prior to pouring resin.